SMK-Negeri-12-Malang/xdg-cleaner/README.md

 (`~/.config`, `~/.local/share`, `~/.cache`).

 **⚠️ WARNING:** I vibe coding this tool so i have no idea what's going on in here, maybe a little :).
-> Make sure you have a backup before proceeding.

 ## Installation Guide